jppollmeier/jppollmeier.github.io/README.md

 *Explain the development and implementation of the battle simulation.
 Highlight how it closely mimics Pokémon battles while simplifying certain aspects to manage complexity.*
 This entire project would be impossible to carry out without the battle function, its battle simulation underpins all our simulations.
 It serves as the foundation for all our assumptions and is crucial for verifying the findings of our simulations.
 The battle simulation is mainly based on the detailed information available on Bulbapedia.
 These articles outline the very details of how damage is calculated and how battles are fought out in Pokémon games.
 Due to the scope limitations of this project, I only focused on the most relevant factors that influence the overall outcome of a battle, such a Pokémons move sets, basic stats and type advantages.

-*maybe insert image of battling function and parts ommited*
+!!*maybe insert image of battling function and parts ommited*!!

 To put this into perspective, it is worth noting the development of Pokémon Showdown, the main competitive platform Pokémon enthusiasts turn to, started in 2012 as an open source project is still ongoing.
 This highlights the complexity and depth of accurately simulating Pokémon battles taking into account all the niche cases like weather, held items, status effects ecetera.
 By limiting the scope to the most critical elements, the battle simulation aims to provide a realistic yet manageable representation of Pokémon battles and serves as the base for this project.